Top 10 best company cars 2021

 With diesel power gradually falling out of favour, what are the cheap alternatives?
-In recent years, petrol, hybrid,plug-in hybrid, and electric cars have all become increasingly popular with company-car drivers thanks to more beneficial BiK tax rates.
-For 2020-21, business users of electric cars pay absolutely no BiK tax whatsoever.
+In recent years, petrol, hybrid, plug-in hybrid, and electric cars have all become increasingly popular with company-car drivers thanks to more beneficial BiK tax rates.
+For 2021-22, business users of electric cars pay just 1% BiK tax.
 By comparison, a former company-car favourite, the Ford Mondeo, now attracts a steep BiK rate when specced with a 2.0-litre diesel engine.
-So, although they may come with a larger price tag, they’ll end up saving you more money in the long term.
+So, although alternative fuel models may come with a larger price tag, they’ll end up saving you money in the long term.

 Here is our list of the 10 best company cars you can buy today:

 The Tesla Model 3 won our overall Best Company Car award for 2021 because it’s a fully electric saloon for a similar price as a mid-spec BMW 3 Series.
-Its whisper-quiet electric powertrain is a real plus for company-car drivers, as you’ll pay nothing in BiK for 2020/21 and enjoy huge savings on fuel.
-While Tesla’s impressive Supercharger network isn’t free for Model 3 users, it’s so good that recharging on the move is pretty painless.
+Its whisper-quiet electric powertrain is a real plus for company-car drivers, placing it in the lowest BiK band and providing huge savings on fuel.
+While Tesla’s impressive Supercharger network isn’t free for Model 3 users, numerous locations and simplicity of use means recharging on the move is pretty painless.
 The Model 3 is the first Tesla to be compatible with other charging networks too, thanks to its CCS charging cable.